Don Dillaway: Career

 Dillaway had numerous appearances on Broadway.
 His Broadway debut came in The Backslapper (1925).

 In 1927, Dillaway was one of seven actors who were found guilty in New York City of participating in the production of an obscene play, The Virgin Man.
 They received suspended sentences, and three producers of the play were fined $250 each and sentenced to 10 days in the workhouse.

 In 1928, Dillaway acted with the Lakewood Players.
 He also acted with Otis Skinner in Papa Juan for two seasons.

 Dillaway's film debut came in Meet the Widow (1930).
 He had supporting roles in several films of the 1930s, including Pack Up Your Troubles in 1932, the second feature film from Laurel and Hardy.
 His roles became gradually smaller in the 1940s and 1950s, usually uncredited bit parts.

-His numerous TV appearances include Maverick, Bonanza, Perry Mason, The Munsters, Run for Your Life, and The Big Valley.
+His numerous TV appearances include Maverick, Bonanza, Perry Mason, The Munsters, Run for Your Life, Leave It To Beaver and The Big Valley.
 His final role before retiring in 1967 was in The Wild Wild West.

 After he left acting, Dillaway worked as head of RKO's New Talent Department, and he was an agent for actors.
 Later he had his own real estate agency.